Smartphone photography is taking pictures with your phone. It could be an iPhone or Android, old or new.

 To know what they are, and use them immediately, you must read our article here.

 One big area that you can use your cellphone for is macro photography.
-This is the style of getting really close to an image and creating a larger than 1:1 ratio of a subject.
+This is the style of getting very close to an image and creating a larger than 1:1 ratio of a subject.

-These could be the details of everyday items, singled out and enlarged to create an interesting, abstract image.
+These could be the details of everyday items.
+Single them out and enlarge to create an interesting, abstract image.

 For this, you will need to look at a lens or two.
 Other than that, it all comes down to your creativity.
-Read more about macro smartphone photography here.

 These are also called tiny planets and are the act of turning an image or panorama into a little world.

-This style is achieved by wrapping your image around so that the left side joins the rightside for a continuous shot.
+This style is easy to achieve.
+First, you wrap your image around so that the left and right side join for a continuous shot.

 Do not use your digital zoom, but get closer or further away physically.
 This will help you frame better and get used to the distances of your subjects.

-No matter where you are, and what your focus, try an aim for a single idea or concept.
+No matter where you are, and what your focus, try and aim for a single idea or concept.